 We are focused on continued growth utilizing a disciplined capital structure and a conservative financial philosophy.
 Due to the volatile nature of commodity prices, expenditure discipline and a focus on disciplined capital structure are critical to our business.
 Our multi-country platform and asset portfolio is managed through our capital allocation methodology, which also allows us to quickly adapt and grow.
-Under this methodology, each country, has a local team running the business who recommends and advocates for the projects with which they want to move forward.
-The corporate team then ranks all of the projects based on economic, technical, environmental, social and corporate governance and strategic criteria, for the purpose of comparing projects.
+Under this methodology, we rank all of the projects based on economic, technical, environmental, social and corporate governance and strategic criteria, for the purpose of comparing projects.
 This also creates opportunities for improvements in the projects that can, in turn, improve their ranking.
-Finally, once the production and reserve growth targets are defined, the corporate team agrees on the amount of capital to be invested and allocates that capital to the highest value-adding projects.
-As an example, for the 2023 capital allocation process, over 325 projects were selected which comprise our 2023 work program, under the base capital program.
+Finally, once the production and reserve growth targets are defined, we agree on the amount of capital to be invested and allocates that capital to the highest value-adding projects.
+As an example, for the 2024 capital allocation process, over 307 projects were selected which comprise our 2024 work program, under the base capital program.
 Additionally, given the inherent oil price volatility, we design our work programs to be flexible, which means that they can be increased or decreased depending on the oil price scenario.

 We have historically benefited from access to debt and equity capital markets and cash flows from operations, as well as other funding sources, which have provided us with funds to finance our organic growth and the pursuit of potential new opportunities.
+For further information on our funding through debt and equity capital markets, see "Item 4.
+Information on the Company-A. History and Development of the Company-Funding."